 Osteoporosis is a serious problem for postmenopausal and aged women, and estrogen deficiency plays a causative role in its development.
-Estrogen can act directly or indirectly on osteoblasts and osteoclasts through estrogen receptor-mediated mechanisms [6-10], resulting in an anabolic effect on bone formation in estrogen-deficient animal models [11, 12].
-Estrogen replacement therapy is an effective treatment in postmenopausal women to prevent reduction of bone mineral density [13].
-However, systemically administered estrogen is widely distributed to tissues other than bone, and prolonged therapy may increase the risks of endometritis, breast and endometrial cancer, and intrauterine hemorrhage [14, 15].
+Estrogen can act directly or indirectly on osteoblasts and osteoclasts through estrogen receptor-mediated mechanisms [12-16], resulting in an anabolic effect on bone formation in estrogen-deficient animal models [17, 18].
+Estrogen replacement therapy is an effective treatment in postmenopausal women to prevent reduction of bone mineral density [19].
+However, systemically administered estrogen is widely distributed to tissues other than bone, and prolonged therapy may increase the risks of endometritis, breast and endometrial cancer, and intrauterine hemorrhage [20, 21].
 The development of osteoporosis therapies that are more efficient and selective for bone is desirable to avoid such adverse reactions.

-Estradiol (E2) was tagged with the L-Asp hexapeptide at the 3-position (E2-3D6) or the 17β-position ( $E_2$ -17β $D_6$ ) via a succinate ester (Fig. 4), and the pharmacokinetics and anti-osteoporotic effects of these compounds were examined [4, 16].
-First, the binding affinities of these compounds at human estrogen receptors, ER $\alpha$ and ER $\beta$ , were tested in vitro.
-The affinities of $E_2$ -3D6 and $E_2$ -17 $\beta$ D6 to both estrogen receptors were about 100-fold and 10,000-fold, respectively, less than those of estradiol.
+Estradiol (E2) was tagged with the L-Asp hexapeptide at the 3-position (E2-3D6) or the 17β-position (E2-17βD6) via a succinate ester (Fig. 4), and the pharmacokinetics and anti-osteoporotic effects of these compounds were examined [10, 22].
+First, the binding affinities of these compounds at human estrogen receptors, ER α and ER β , were tested in vitro.
+The affinities of E2-3D6 and E2-17βD6 to both estrogen receptors were about 100-fold and 10,000-fold, respectively, less than those of estradiol.
 Moreover, it is unlikely that the tagged estradiols can permeate through the plasma membrane, because of their hydrophilicity and large molecular size, and it seems probable that hydrolysis of the ester bond between estradiol and the L-Asp hexapeptide portion would be required for the tagged estradiols to show biological activity.
-At 6 h after a single intravenous administration (3.7 μmol/kg), the plasma concentration of the compound was very low, and the apparent tissue-to-plasma concentration ratio was almost 1.0 in most tissues and organs, indicating that the compound could not distribute or accumulate in tissues.
+At 6 h after a single intravenous administration (3.7 μmol/kg), the apparent tissue-to-plasma concentration ratio of the tagged estradiols was almost 1.0 in most tissues and organs, indicating that these compound could not distribute or accumulate in tissues.
 Among the tissues examined, untagged estradiol was most highly distributed in the uterus, where it might cause adverse effects such as endometritis, whereas the accumulation of the tagged estradiols in the uterus was clearly lower.
 On the other hand, tagged estradiol was distributed to bone at 50-fold the level of untagged estradiol.
-Moreover, the level of tagged estradiol in bone decreased very slowly, falling to basal level ( $10.5 \pm 3.3 \text{ pmol/g}$ ) by 7 days, whereas untagged estradiol declined to the basal range within 1 day after injection.
+Moreover, the level of tagged estradiol in bone decreased very slowly, falling to basal level (10.5 \pm 3.3 pmol/g) by 7 days, whereas untagged estradiol declined to the basal range within 1 day after injection.

-It is well known that estradiol with a mono- or di-ester at position 3 or/and 17 shows prolonged estrogenic effects in the body due to the biological stability of esterified estradiol [17, 18].
-This is so because removal of the ester is necessary for further metabolism and excretion of estradiol, and the de-esterification step appears to be the rate-limiting process in the elimination [19].
-Indeed, at 6 h after the injection of untagged estradiol, the plasma concentration of estradiol had decreased almost to the basal level $(7.6 \pm 1.9 \text{ pmol/mL})$ , whereas the tagged estradiols remained in the circulation at 6 h $(E_2-3D_6; 26.7 \pm 9.0 \text{ pmol/mL})$ , $E_2-17\beta D_6; 22.0 \pm 12.0 \text{ pmol/mL}$ , respectively).
-The lower total body clearance $(CL{tot})$ of the tagged estradiols, compared with that of untagged estradiol, may result from superior biological stability.
+It is well known that estradiol with a mono- or di-ester at position 3 or/and 17 shows prolonged estrogenic effects in the body due to the biological stability of esterified estradiol [23, 24].
+This is so because removal of the ester is necessary for further metabolism and excretion of estradiol, and the de-esterification step appears to be the rate-limiting process in the elimination [25].
+Indeed, at 6 h after the injection of untagged estradiol, the plasma concentration of estradiol had decreased almost to the basal level ($7.6 \pm 1.9 \text{ pmol/mL}$), whereas the tagged estradiols remained in the circulation at 6 h (E2-3D6; 26.7 ± 9.0 pmol/mL, E2-17 β D6; 22.0 ± 12.0 pmol/mL, respectively).
+The lower total body clearance (CL{tot}) of the tagged estradiols, compared with that of untagged estradiol, may result from superior biological stability.
 This would be favorable for the long-term action of tagged estradiol in bone.